shuakami/FuckRun/README.md

 - Sudden crashes without notifications
 - The hassle of manually restarting programs

-That’s where **FuckRun** steps in—streamlining everything into a well-organized system:
+That's where **FuckRun** steps in—streamlining everything into a well-organized system:
 - Manage all your processes from one place
 - Auto-record logs for every action
 - Instant notifications when something goes wrong